78th Air Base Wing: Air Defense Command

+84th Fighter-Interceptor Squadron F-101s (Note: Aircraft is McDonnell F-101B-95-MC Voodoo serial 57-0370 is identifiable.
+Taken at Hamilton AFB in May 1968.)

+84th Fighter-Interceptor Squadron F-106 (Note: Aircraft is Convair F-106A-90-CO Delta Dart serial 57-2504.
+This aircraft served in ADC and ADTAC for many years until being retired in 1988, then being expended as a QF-106 drone on 2 August 1993.)

+83d Fighter-Interceptor Squadron F-1042 (Note: Visible Lockheed F-104A Starfighters are serials 56-0781 and 58-0769.
+Taken at Hamilton AFB in 1958.)

 In 1956, it was decided to elevate the operational units at Hamilton back to a Wing level, and the wing was reactivated, with its operational squadrons still controlled by the 78th Fighter Group.
 The group component of the wing was considered to be a redundant level of organization by the late 1950s, and the 78th FIG was inactivated on 1 February 1961, with its flying units being directly assigned to the Wing.

 The 78th Fighter Wing was the host unit at Hamilton until it was inactivated at the end of December 1969 and its mission, equipment were transferred to the 1st Fighter Wing, which transferred to Hamilton on paper from Selfridge Air Force Base, Michigan.

 Air Training Command

 The 78th Flying Training Wing replaced and absorbed resources of the 3560th Pilot Training Wing at Webb Air Force Base, Texas, on 1 December 1972.
 Squadrons were 82d, 83d, 3389th Flying Training Sqdns.
 The wing performed pilot training for both USAF and allied officers.

 In 1977 the end of the Vietnam War meant a decrease in the need for Air Force pilots and Webb was closed.
 The 78th FTW was inactivated.

 In 1989 the Dutch government allowed USAF to upgrade its headquarters unit at Soesterberg AB from squadron to group status.
 The story goes that the USAF wanted to change the 32d into the 78th TFG but that the Dutch government didn't allow another number as not to stir up the people who were against the American presence in the Netherlands.